photobooth-app/photobooth-docs/docs/extras/buzzer.md

 ### Hardware and Assembly

-see separate git repository <https://github.com/photobooth-app/photobooth-buzzer>
+See separate git repository <https://github.com/photobooth-app/photobooth-buzzer>.
+The button might have a twist and turn unlock mechanism.
+It can be removed easily to convert it to a normal button.

 ### ESP Microcontroller Software

-see separate git repository <https://github.com/photobooth-app/photobooth-buzzer>
+See separate git repository <https://github.com/photobooth-app/photobooth-buzzer>.

 ### Setup in photobooth app